5 Ways to Protect Carpet From Cats: Expert Tips & Tricks

 3. Keep Your Cat’s Claws Trimmed

 Cat claws grow rapidly, and some cats may be scratching more frequently because of how fast their nails grow.
-Because they scratch carpets to keep their nails healthy, you can help them by trimming their nails regularly.
+Because they scratch carpets to keep their nails healthy, and you can help them by trimming their nails regularly.

 It might take a little time for your cat to adjust to the trimming process.
 Your first few attempts likely won’t go smoothly, but they should grow accustomed over time, and the scratching should decrease.